June 24 '2013

 Recessed inlet with flap cover - the license plate frame will be attached to this flap (this has been changed)

-License plate attached to the flap cover - they will swing up open together on the flap's hinge, providing access to the inlet (this has been changed)
+License plate attached to the flap cover - they will swing up open together on the flap's

 License plate final position - front view